 On the downside, I couldn’t find any signs discussing the battle action.
 It turns out of course that I just wasn’t looking in the right place.
 I’ll be making a return trip to the area one of these days.

-Upperville – Civil War Battlefield #36
+Battle of Upperville – Civil War Battlefield #36

 The third and largest of the cavalry engagements I wanted to see was the Battle of Upperville.